-- Organizational Issues and Eligibility include the expectation that the internship programme receives the support of its host department or discipline, and that both the programme and host institution demonstrate a commitment to human dignity and civil rights.
-The Director of Training is expected to be an experienced, senior, and registered psychologist. - Philosophy, Mission, and Model: Every programme has a philosophy of training and values and principles that determine its goals and objectives and are consistent with the philosophy and mission of its host institution.
-Included in that model are some expected requirements including regularly scheduled, individual supervision provided to the intern by qualified and experienced supervisors at the minimum rate of four hours per week, written policies and procedures, and, whenever possible, interns are offered training and experience in the provision of supervision. - Diversity: "The Canadian mosaic represents one of the world's most culturally diverse nations.....It is based on First Nations heritage, two linguistic groups with roots in European cultures (i.e. French and English), international immigration, and a commitment to multiculturalism recognized in provincial and territorial and federal statutes" (p.
-65).
+- Eligibility includes the expectation that the internship programme receives the support of its host department or discipline, including stable and specifically-designated budgeting.
+The Director of Training is expected to be an experienced, senior, and registered psychologist. - Philosophy, Mission, and Model: Every programme has a philosophy of training and values and principles about teaching and training.
+Included in that model are some expected requirements including competencies of interns, breadth of training, and increased responsibility for the trainee. - Diversity: "The Canadian mosaic represents one of the world's most culturally diverse nations.....It is based on First Nations heritage, two linguistic groups with roots in European cultures (i.e. French and English), international immigration, and a commitment to multiculturalism recognized in provincial and territorial and federal statutes"(p.
+51).
 Therefore, the programme actively demonstrates its understanding and respect for variability in human diversity in staff and interns and provides instruction and practical experience with the variability in human diversity. - Professional Psychology Staff are doctoral-level registered psychologists sufficient in number to deliver services and supervise interns. - Interns: Because interns contribute to and support the training of their peers, at least two, and preferably more, interns are enrolled in the internship programme.
-They are treated with the same dignity and respect accorded to professional staff and have the formal opportunity to contribute to programme planning and development. - Facilities and Resources may be considered adequate if they include quiet and unobstructed work space, secure storage for work, efficient means of communication such as voice mail and e-mail, sound dampened space to work with clients, clerical support, audio-visual resources, computer access, and library facilities. - Public Disclosure: All descriptive materials are accurate, and evidence of accreditation status is made available to applicants. - Programme Evaluation and Quality Improvement are ongoing processes in which the programme continuously reviews its training model, goals and objectives, and curriculum in light of the evolving body of scientific knowledge as it applies to clinical practice; current standards of best professional practice; local, regional, and national needs; and the jobs and career paths of graduates. - Relationship with the CPA Accreditation Panel: All accredited programmes comply with Accreditation Standards and Procedures, submit annual reports, maintain accurate records, inform the CPA Accreditation Panel of important programme changes, and submit annual fees.
+They are treated with the same dignity and respect accorded to professional staff. - Facilities and Resources may be considered adequate if they include quiet and unobstructed work space, secure storage for work, efficient means of communication such as voice mail and e-mail, sound dampened space to work with clients, clerical support, audio-visual resources, computer access, and library facilities. - Public Disclosure: All descriptive materials are accurate, and evidence of accreditation status and term is made available to applicants. - Programme Evaluation and Quality Improvement are ongoing processes in which the programme continuously reviews its training model, goals and objectives, and curriculum in light of the evolving body of scientific knowledge as it applies to clinical practice; current professional and regulatory standards of best professional practice; local, regional, and national needs; and the jobs and career paths of graduates. - Relationship with the CPA Accreditation Panel: All accredited programmes comply with Accreditation Standards and Procedures, submit self-studies and annual reports, maintain accurate records, inform the CPA Accreditation Panel of important programme changes, and submit annual fees.